All About Postmasters and Mail Superintendents

 - Postal Supervisor

-In the United States, there were 14,200 jobs for Postmaster or Mail Superintendent in 2016.
+There were about 14,200 jobs for Postmaster or Mail Superintendent in 2016 (in the United States).
 There is little to no growth in job opportunities for Postmaster or Mail Superintendent.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Postmaster or Mail Superintendent are Colorado, Delaware, and Maryland.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Florida.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Postmasters and Mail Superintendents is somewhere between $64,220 and $93,630.
+The salary for Postmasters and Mail Superintendents ranges between about $64,220 and $93,630 a year.

 Postmasters and Mail Superintendents who work in Florida, Tennessee, or Delaware, make the highest salaries.